sgod1/cplab/module2-cp4ba-operator.md

 Deployment will take some time to complete.<br/>

-If you follow event output you will see that new operator subscriptions are dynamically created, together with new CR's, and operand services.<br/>
+If you follow event output you will see that new operator subscriptions are dynamically created, together with new types of CR's, and operand deployments.<br/>
 When all is complete, ICP4ACluster CR is in the `ready` state and we can log into the Cloud Pak console.<br/>

 We discuss how this works next.<br/>